Greek Yogurt on Keto: Is It Keto-Friendly At All?

 • Net carbohydrates: 2 grams

-As you see all the keto-friendly yogurt brands have one thing in common and that’s a fat-to-net carbohydrate ratio greater than 1.
+As you see, all the keto-friendly yogurt brands have one thing in common: a fat-to-net carbohydrate ratio greater than 1.
 And I would not go below that with a yogurt.

 However, yogurt should better be the exception than the rule on ketogenic diets.
-To be honest, I am not eating yogurt at all since there are excellent low-carb high-fat substitutes to replace it.
+I am not eating yogurt since there are excellent low-carb, high-fat substitutes to replace it.

 Keto Substitutes for Greek Yogurt